 1. Early discussion of your likely requirements is always advisable and may help to avoid unnecessary delays later.
-Please provide us, in advance, with a copy of the document(s) required to be notarised, together with any correspondence or other forms of advice/requirements specified by any third parties, including foreign lawyers.
+Please provide him, in advance, with a copy of the document(s) required to be notarised, together with any correspondence or other forms of advice/requirements specified by any third parties, including foreign lawyers.

 2. Please arrange an appointment at a time and on a date which will allow sufficient time for us to consider the formalities which will be required.
 Please do not come without an appointment.